What is Manufacturing Factoring?

 Step 5: Receive approval

 The entire process takes about two weeks to finalize.
-Funds will appear in your bank account 1-2 days after completing the application process.
+Funds will be deposited into your bank account 1-2 business days after completing the application process.

 Frequently Asked Questions